carolFR13/QmioErrorCircuits/README.md

 Repeat each 100 µs.

 4. Fourth measurement.
-Detailed study of qubits coherence times
+Detailed study of qubits coherence times.

+*Starting with state |1 >* (verification).

     1. Initialize all qubits at state |1>
     2. Wait 1 µs.